Local Dev Tools and Security Implications

 This approach avoids unnecessary process overhead while still reducing exposure in a meaningful way.

-What is actually executing inside this environment?
+What is running inside this environment?